miiiiiilaaaan/PoliticalChart/CitlinkCharts.md

 <link rel="stylesheet" href="assets/css/style.css">
 <!-- STYLES ABOVE - DO NOT REMOVE -->

-Some Citadel link charts.
+Some unsorted Citadel link charts.
 I don't know who made them or when they were made, if you have any info dm @miiiiiilaaaan.\
 *All dates are in the DDMMYYYY format.*